dojo/framework/src/widget-core/README.md

 If the bundle supports the widget's current locale, but those locale-specific messages have not yet been loaded, then the default messages are returned.
 The widget will be invalidated once the locale-specific messages have been loaded.

-Each widget can have its own locale by setting its `state.locale`.
+Each widget can have its own locale by passing a property - `properties.locale`.
 If no locale is set, then the default locale, as set by [`@dojo/i18n`](https://github.com/dojo/i18n), is assumed.

 ```ts